labzero/guides/devops/runbook_guide.md

 * After reviewing the preview pane, click the `Insert` button.
 * Click `Save` button in the lower left corner.

-_Optional:_ Create a Table of Contents on the right side, which will allow for quicker navigation to the desired section (especially helpful in an urgent situation):
+_Optional:_ Create a Table of Contents on the right side of your Confluence template, which will allow for quicker navigation to the desired section (especially helpful in an urgent situation):
 * Click `Page Layout` icon, then click `Two column section with right side-bar` icon.
 * Type `Table of Contents` at the top of the left column as a heading.
 * Below that, type `{Table of Contents` and hit enter.
-The `Table of Contents` macro element should appear.
+The `Table of Contents` macro element will appear.
 * Click `Update` in the lower left corner.

-Subsequently, when creating a new `Runbook`, you can select this new `Runbook Template`.
+Subsequently, when creating a new `Runbook`, select this new `Runbook Template`.

 ### Best Practices
-* **Add** sections that should be in the template but are not there.
+* **Add** missing sections that will benefit your team or project.
-* **Delete** sections that are not relevant to your team or the project.
+* **Delete** irrelevant sections.
+Every team and project is different.
 * **Refresh** this document as often as you make changes to the system.
 * **Make it yours** with whatever changes make the template and individual `Runbooks` work for **your team**.
 * **Evangelize it** within your project team and organization if it works for you.